 Ironically, that’s what the extreme thickness of the walls were intended to do originally.

-When Jim, the owner of the Fleur de Lis Mansion, purchased the property in 2010, he did so for only $90,000.
-His new next-door neighbor had glanced at him, wished Jim luck, and quipped that he would never have invested a single dime into the property.
+In 2010 Jim, the current owner of the Fleur de Lis Mansion, purchased the property for only $90,000.
+His new next-door neighbor glanced at him, wished him luck, and quipped that he would never have invested a single dime into the property.

 There was too much work to be done.
 Jim didn’t shy away from the project.
 Instead he hired more than thirty-five construction workers to get to business.
 For the next six weeks, they proceeded to conserve the building’s historical flair while yet updating it with completely modern amenities.

-Today, the bed and breakfast has a “unique flair and ambience” that caters to the modern, jet-savvy traveler.
-While this bed and breakfast offers some really amazing amenities—outdoor showers, two different hot tubs, a shower in one suite with LED lights that alter the color of the water depending on the temperature—the history of the Fleur de Lis Mansion is visible in every nook or cranny.
+Today, the bed and breakfast has a “unique flair and ambience”.
+It caters to the modern, jet-savvy traveler.
+While this bed and breakfast offers some really amazing amenities—outdoor showers, two different hot tubs, a shower in one suite with LED lights that alter the color of the water depending on temperature—the history of the Fleur de Lis Mansion is visible in every nook or cranny.

-Behind a photograph, where the exposed brick still contains threads of horse hair from the nineteenth century style of construction; the charred marking on the door of the Red Room, where the homeless nearly lit the entire place in flames; the stained glass window in the kitchen that once belonged to a historic church; even the original fire wall in the White Room, which would have once been part of the slave quarters.
+Behind a photograph, the exposed brick still contains threads of horse hair from the nineteenth century style of construction.
+The charred marking on the door of the Red Room, where the homeless nearly lit the entire place in flames is still there.
+Along with the stained glass window in the kitchen that once belonged to a historic church.
+Even the original fire wall in the White Room, which would have once been part of the slave quarters is still intact.

 Jim and Lauren have been careful to maintain the bed and breakfast’s historic charm.
-Walking with the couple as they showed me property, it’s easy to hear the pride that they share about the Fleur de Lis Mansion.
+While walking with the couple as they showed me the property, it’s easy to hear the pride they share in the Fleur de Lis Mansion.

-(And if I had to harbor a guess, I imagine that a part of the reason why this bed and breakfast has done so incredibly well is because its owners truly care.
-They care about the wellbeing of their guests and are constantly thinking of new inventive ways to make the bed and breakfast that much better, but they also care about the history of the location and about preserving it for the future).
+And if I had to harbor a guess, I imagine that a part of the reason why this bed and breakfast has done so incredibly well is because its owners truly care.
+They care about the wellbeing of their guests and are constantly thinking of new inventive ways to make the bed and breakfast better.
+They also care about the history of the location and about preserving it for the future.

-It’s easy to see why every weekend is booked months ahead at 1216 Annunciation; what’s not so easy to detect are the spirits still gracing the halls of this historic residence . . .
+It’s easy to see why every weekend it is booked months ahead.
+What’s not so easy to detect are the spirits still gracing the halls of this historic residence . . .

 The Spirit of the Fleur de Lis Suite

-The truth is that yes, there are clearly spirits who enjoy pulling pranks on the living; the difficult part is that everything else is somewhat ambiguous.
+The truth is yes there are clearly spirits there, who enjoy pulling pranks on the living.
+The difficult part is that everything else is somewhat ambiguous.

-Jim first experienced something uncommonly active about the location while he and Lauren were living in the Fleur de Lis Suite during and immediately after construction was completed in 2012.
-While Lauren would sleep peacefully at night, that was not always the case for Jim.
+Jim first experienced something uncommonly active about the location while he and Lauren were living there; during and immediately after construction.
+Construction was completed in 2012.
+Lauren would sleep peacefully at night but that was not always the case for Jim.

 Every so often, the sound of a male’s voice could be heard vibrating through the room’s stereo system just above the bed.
-Jim could never decipher just what the words were being spoken, but they deep masculine voice itself—oh, that Jim heard quite well.
+Jim could never quite decipher just what the spoken words were, but a deep masculine voice — oh, that Jim heard quite well.